 Kaithi Box Office Collections (Day 1): Karthi Starrer Gets A Good Welcome!

-It seems like audiences are extremely pleased with Kaithi, the Karthi starrer, which also is the second directorial venture of young film-maker Lokesh Kanagaraj.
-The film is winning glowing reviews from all quarters and the first-day audiences have rated it as one among the best movies of recent times.
-In spite of facing an extremely tight encounter at the box office with Bigil also releasing on the same day, the Karthi starrer has managed to carve a niche for itself at the box office.
+It seems like audiences are extremely pleased with Kaithi, the Karthi starrer, which also is the second directorial venture of young filmmaker Lokesh Kanagaraj.
+The film is winning glowing reviews from all quarters, and the audiences have rated it as one among the best movies of recent times.
+Despite facing a tight encounter at the box office with Bigil also releasing on the same day, the Karthi starrer has managed to carve a niche for itself at the box office.
 Reports say that the movie has got a pretty good welcome at the box office.
 Read Kaithi box office collections (day 1) report to know more.

 Chennai Box Office

-Kaithi has released in lesser number of screens when compared to Bigil.
-Nevertheless, reports say that the movie has given an impressive performance with the resources that it had.
+Kaithi has released in a lesser number of screens when compared to Bigil.
+Nevertheless, reports say that the movie has given an impressive performance with the resources it had.
 Kaithi is expected to have collected around Rs 40 lakh on day 1 from the Chennai box office.

 Tamil Nadu Box Office